kishanvish1613/Linux_Basic/README.md

 - `tail -n 2 <file name>` : Prints last 2 lines of "file", useful for checking recent entries.

 - `head -n 2 data.txt` : Displays first 2 lines of "file", ideal for quick file previews.

+## Pipe Operator

+- `ls | grep <file/folder>` : this will actually pass the output of `ls` as an input to `grep`, grep does a substring search of "file/folder" on the output of ls.

+- `ps aux` : lists all running processes with detailed information about each process.

+- `ps aux | grep mysql` : displays processes, filters for those related to MySQL server, showing details.

+## Commands

+- `ls > <file name>` : whatever is the result of `ls` will be dumped into 'file name', nothing will be printed on the console. if 'file' has some content already then that will be `replaced`.

+- `pwd >> <file name>` : whatever is the result of `ls` will be dumped into 'file name', nothing will be printed on the console. if 'file' has some content already then the new content will be `appended`.

+- `cp <file name> <file name>` : Copies contents of one file into another, and delete previous content.

+- `mv <file 1> <location of second file>` : moves (cut paste) the `file 1` to a new position as `second file`.
+This can also help us to rename a file.

+  - ### Zip

+    - `tar -cf <name of zip file.zip> <file1> <file2>` : This command zips all mentioned files into the specified zip file.

+    - `tar -zcf <name of zip file.zip> <file1> <file2>` : Creates a ` compressed ` zip file containing specified files.

+    - `tar xf <name of zip file.zip> -C <name of already present folder>` : Extracts contents of a zip file into a specified existing folder.